 It turns out, this “minor adjustment” totally changes the relationships the notes have to one another, and the sound of the scale.
 Take a listen:

+Not quite a major scale anymore, is it?
 Instead of a T-T-ST-T-T-T-ST pattern, we now have a T-ST-T-T-T-ST-T pattern.
-The C note is no longer the center of the scale’s tonal universe.
+The C note is no longer the center of the scale’s tonal universe, as it was in C major.
 Something’s changed.
 The scale degrees have been altered, as we can see if we write out the Dorian mode in C, using the characteristic T-ST-T-T-T-ST-T pattern:

-The third and seventh degrees have been lowered, creating a whole new scale.
+Definitely not a major scale, let alone a C major scale!
+The third and seventh degrees have been lowered, creating a whole new scale with new intervals.
 Though Dorian in D uses all the same notes as the C major scale, there’s a huge difference in sound.

 Moving the Tonic